sass/sass/doc-src/SASS_REFERENCE.md

 ### Variables: `$`

-The most straightforward way to use SassScript is to set and reference variables.
+The most straightforward way to use SassScript is to use variables.
-Variables begin with dollar signs, and are set like so:
+Variables begin with dollar signs, and are set like CSS properties:

 {.sass-ex}
-    $width = 5em
+    $width: 5em

 {.scss-ex}
-    $width = 5em;
+    $width: 5em;

-You can then refer to them in SassScript:
+You can then refer to them in properties:

 {.sass-ex}
     #main
-      width = $width
+      width: $width

 {.scss-ex}
     #main {
-      width = $width;
+      width: $width;
     }

-Variables are only available within the level of nesting where they're defined.
+Variables are only available within the level of nested selectors where they're defined.
 If they're defined outside of any nested selectors, they're available everywhere.